gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Commands**:
 - [run-all](#run-all)

 Specify the plan output directory for the `*-all` commands.
-Useful to save plan between runs in a single place.
+Useful to save plans between runs in a single place.

 ### terragrunt-json-out-dir